 Swelling in the hands often goes away without treatment.
-Making some lifestyle changes can help to reduce the frequency of swelling.
+Making some lifestyle changes can help reduce the frequency of swelling.

 Some simple home remedies can reduce swelling in the hands.
 Treatment aims to encourage fluid to flow through the body, allowing the swelling to go down.